 Large Language Models (LLMs): A type of Al programme that can recognise and generate human language text.
 They work by analysing large data sets of language.

-Education from the National Crime Agency The CEOP Education programme offers a range of free resources for professionals, parents/carers and under 18 year olds on the threat of online child sexual abuse, visit ceopeducation.co.uk to find out more.
+The CEOP Education programme offers a range of free resources for professionals, parents/carers and under 18 year olds on the threat of online child sexual abuse, visit ceopeducation.co.uk to find out more.